xxm3/decoder-alpha/README.md

 1. Run `npm run test-mocha && npm run build && firebase deploy --only hosting`
 3. View site on https://nft-discord-relay.web.app/
 4. Stats on https://console.firebase.google.com/u/1/project/nft-discord-relay/hosting/sites

+# Style Guide

+1. When making a new page, use either
+   - The AppRoute component for unprotected pages (i.e pages that can be accessed by an unauthenticated user)
+   - The ProtectedRoute component for protected pages (i.e pages that can't be accessed by an unauthenticated user)
+   - And keep in mind that there's no need to use the `IonPage` component  at the root of your page (You will know why if you look through the code of the AppRoute component at `components/Route.tsx`)